 The Game of Thrones is an ongoing battle for most of Westeros, noble houses often wage war against each-other to claim power, lands or justice.
 Over the many centuries in Westerosi history, many houses have come and gone.
 Some, like the Gardeners, were once powerful houses that are unfortunately now extinct.
 It takes more than historical respect to stay in the great game, a house needs to be firm and ruthless.

 There are hundreds of houses with great history, plenty of which had kingdoms of their own.
-I’ll be looking at houses that are still surviving to this day, although one or two might make the cut for the impact they had in Westeros.
+I’ll be looking at houses that are still surviving to this day, ranking the 10 best!

 Hailing from the lands of the Iron Islands, House Greyjoy epitomise the meaning of Ironborn.
 The Greyjoys can trace their ancestry back to the Grey King, a legendary Ironborn King surrounded by tales and legend.
 While the Greyjoys are in a fair amount of disarray as of the current series, their might stretches back thousands of years as they’ve ruled the Iron Islands from Pyke.